Varvara Lepchenko: 2016

 Lepchenko began 2016 season at the Brisbane International where she reached the quarterfinal round losing to sixth seed, Carla Suárez Navarro.
 At the Australian Open, Lepchenko won her first two matches over 31st seed Lesia Tsurenko and Lara Arruabarrena.
 She was defeated in the third round by qualifier Zhang Shuai.

 At the Dubai Championships, Lepchenko lost in the final round of qualifying to Zheng Saisai.
-In Doha at the Qatar Open, she was defeated in the first round by Zheng Saisai.
+In Doha at the Qatar Ladies Open, she was defeated in the first round by Zheng Saisai.
 Lepchenko then missed the next two months from tour citing a knee injury.

 Lepchenko returned to action in May at the Italian Open.
 She lost in the final round of qualifying to Kiki Bertens.
 Before the French Open, Lepchenko competed at the Nürnberger Versicherungscup.
 She advanced to the quarterfinal round by beating German wildcard Katharina Hobgarski and fifth seed Sabine Lisicki.
 She was defeated in her quarterfinal match by eventual finalist, Mariana Duque Mariño.
 At the French Open, Lepchenko lost in the first round to 27th seed Ekaterina Makarova.

 Seeded second at the Bol Open, Lepchenko was defeated in the second round by eventual champion Mandy Minella.

 She started her grass-court season at the Rosmalen Open where she lost in the second round to top seed Belinda Bencic.
 At the Birmingham Classic, Lepchenko was defeated in the first round of qualifying by Laura Robson.
 Getting past qualifying in Eastbourne, Lepchenko lost in the first round to Eugenie Bouchard.
 At Wimbledon, Lepchenko was defeated in the second round by fourth seed and eventual finalist, Angelique Kerber.